MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-bw/sap-bw-troubleshooting.md

 ### CHAR limit of 60 despite "long text" in SAP BW

 There's a known limitation where "long text" characteristics in SAP BW appear with a 60 character limit in Power BI.
 This character limit is due to a limitation in the MDX interface, and there's no known workaround available.
+SAP has documented this MDX limitation in this [SAP Note](https://launchpad.support.sap.com/services/pdf/notes/2096749/E).